performancecopilot/pcp/docs/UAG/CommonConventionsAndArguments.rst

 ======================================

-The option **-a** *archive* directs the utility to treat the set of PCP archive logs designated by archive as the principal source of performance metrics and metadata. archive is a comma-sparated list of names, each of which may be the base name of an archive or the name of a directory containing archives.
+The option **-a** *archive* directs the utility to treat the set of PCP archive logs designated by archive as the principal source of performance metrics and metadata. archive is a comma-separated list of names, each of which may be the base name of an archive or the name of a directory containing archives.

 PCP archive logs are created with **pmlogger**.
 Most PCP utilities operate with equal facility for performance information coming from either a real-time feed via PMCD on some host, or for historical data from a set of PCP archive logs.
 For more information on archive logs and their use, see Chapter 6, Archive Logging.